ideo/Figproxy/README.md

 ## What Does it Run On?
 (MacOS)
 - Currently, and for the forseeable future, this is a **MacOS app only**.
 It would have to be developed from the ground up for Linux or Windows and I don't have time to do it.
 - An iOS app is interesting but I'm not sure if it's possible.
-- I am 100% behind someone else taking thiss idea and porting it to another platform.
+- I am 100% behind someone else taking this idea and porting it to another platform.

 ## Use Cases
 - **Kiosks** - Soda Machines, Jukeboxes, Movie Ticket Printers, ATMs